lorenzo-stoakes/stanford-ai/ml/notes/notes.md

     [ 0 0 ] [ 1 1 ] = [ 0 0 ]
     [ 2 0 ] [ 0 0 ] = [ 2 2 ]

-Also, consider multiplying an mxn matrix, A, by and nxm matrix B:-
+also, consider multiplying an mxn matrix, a, by and nxm matrix b:-

     mxn x nxm -> mxm
     nxm x mxn -> nxn

-So in this case, i.e. one where it is possible to swap the order of matrices, the two matrices even have different dimensions.
+so in this case, i.e. one where it is possible to swap the order of matrices, the two matrices even have different dimensions.

-E.g. in the case of scalars:-
+e.g. in the case of scalars:-

     3 x 5 x 2 can be represented as:-

     3  x 10 or
     15 x 2

-So:-
+so:-

     3x(5x2) = (3x5)x2

-Scalar multiplication is "associative", i.e. a(bc) = (ab)c.
+scalar multiplication is "associative", i.e. a(bc) = (ab)c.

-This is true of matrices.
-So we can solve A x B x C thusly:-
+this is true of matrices. so we can solve a x b x c thusly:-

-Let D = B x C. Compute A x D.
+let d = b x c. compute a x d.
-Let E = A x B. Compute E x C.
+let e = a x b. compute e x c.

-### Identity Matrix ###
+### identity matrix ###

-In scalar numbers, 1 is identity.
-So 1 x z = z x 1 = z, for any z.
+in scalar numbers, 1 is identity. so 1 x z = z x 1 = z, for any z.

-Denoted I, or I_(nxn).
+denoted i, or i_(nxn).

-Examples of identity matrices:-
+examples of identity matrices:-

     [ 1 0 ]
     [ 0 1 ]     2x2